Majnu Ka Tilla: 19th-20th century: British colonial period

-Tibetan settlement: 1950s to present
+1950 onwards: Tibetan refugee settlement

-Just as Aruna Nagar was developing, the 1959 Tibetan uprising took place in March, most residents of Majnu-ka-tilla left Tibet in 1959-60, when the Dalai Lama too went into exile to Dharamshala.
+Just as Aruna Nagar was developing, the 1959 Tibetan uprising took place in March, most residents of Majnu-ka-tilla left Tibet in 1959–60, when the Dalai Lama too went into exile to Dharamshala.
 Soon, a small Tibetan refugee camp up across the road, on the Yamuna riverbed.
 The land was allotted by the Government of India to the refugees in 1960.
 After the Sino-Indian War in 1962, many of the refugees who had previously settled temporarily near the Indo-Chinese border shifted here.
 Today, it is home to second generation of Tibet refugees and is also known as Samyeling, through colloquially as "Little-Tibet" or "Mini-Tibet".

 The legal status of Majnu-ka-tilla has previously come into dispute.
 In 1995, residents were "given a formal assurance from the Centre" that they would be allowed to remain at the site until the international dispute over Tibet was settled.
 In June 2006, the colony was served a court-issued notice indicating that it would be demolished in connection with the Delhi government's road expansion and Yamuna River beautification plan.
 At least two buildings were demolished in connection with this order.
 As of 2012, however, a court order had avoided eviction, regularising the status of the colony.
 In March 2013, Government of Delhi included New Aruna Nagar (Tibetan refugee camp) in its list of 895 "to-be-regularised colonies".

 The refugee colony experienced widespread flooding in 2010 rainy season, as a result many of the residents took reinforcement measure in their buildings.
 On 20 June 2013, during the North India floods, the Yamuna river breached its banks and inundated numerous houses in the low-lying area.
 They remained partially submerged for several days, and people shifted to upper floors or to relief camps.
 The floods also lead to power outages and water shortages, raising concerns of health hazards.

 Economy

 The economy of Majnu-ka-tilla centres around hotels, guest-houses and restaurants.
 Another important aspect of the economy is home rentals as a large population is cramped in closely built houses, several floors high and approachable through narrow bylanes.
 In addition, there is a market of retail stalls, including bookshops, curio shops, metalsmiths, and a beauty parlor; internet cafes, and travel agencies.
-The neighborhood is extreamly popular among foreign and domestic tourists.
+The neighborhood is extremely popular among foreign and domestic tourists.
 The location is close to popular universities of Delhi like Delhi University and Ambedkar University.
 Thus students comprises a large tourists demography of this area.

 Culture

-Majnu-ta-killa houses a monastery and Buddhist temple, preaching Tibetan Buddhism.
-The Saka Dewa, Losar, Birthday of Dalai Lama are most famous festivities celebrated.
+Majnu-ta-killa houses a monastery and Buddhist temple, preaching the Tibetan-Buddhism.
+The Saka Dewa, Losar, Birthday of Dalai Lama are most famous festivities celebrated here.